jmgomez/packagea/readme.markdown

 one in packagea.nim (``test`` which is the same as ``+``) and one in packagea/test.nim (``test2`` which is the same as ``*``).

-Version 0.4 removes packagea/test.nim (through the use of skipDir) but adds a ``onlyIn04`` to packagea.nim.
+Version 0.5 removes packagea/test.nim (through the use of skipDir) but adds a ``onlyIn04`` to packagea.nim.

+The other versions are irrelevant and are caused by my excessive tagging.